The process of specialized, programmatic accreditation is voluntary, and it involves rigorous internal and external reviews.

 The IACBE is one of the world's leading outcomes-based accreditation bodies for specialized business accreditation and is recognized by the Council for Higher Education (CHEA) in the United States.
 Their focus is on student-centered learning.

-ISM is an Institutional Member and a candidate for accreditation by the Association for Transnational Higher Education Accreditation (ATHEA), and has affirmed its commitment to excellence in higher education.
+ISM has received institutional accreditation from the ATHEA Board of Commissioners for the Association for Transnational Higher Education Accreditation (ATHEA).
+ISM has affirmed its commitment to excellence in higher education.

 ATHEA is a not-for-profit, membership-based association that seeks to advance quality in higher education through institutional accreditation based on the European Standards and Guidelines for Quality Assurance (ESG), which is required for recognition by the European Quality Assurance Register in Higher Education (EQAR).